Reproducibility in Learning: Introduction

 The high level idea of our algorithm is to first draw sufficiently many samples, ${\vec s_1}$, $Q_1=|{\vec s_1}|$, so that with high probability all heavy-hitters are in ${\vec s_1}$.
 In the second stage, we draw a fresh set ${\vec s_2}$ of $Q_2$ many samples and use them to empirically estimate the density of each element in ${\vec s_1}$, and remove those that aren't above the cutoff $v'$, where $v'$ is chosen randomly from $[v-\epsilon,v+\epsilon]$ to avoid boundary issues.

 \item{\bf Median Finding.} In Section \ref{sec:approximate-median}, we design a reproducible algorithm for finding an approximate median in an arbitrary distribution over a finite domain.
 Approximate median finding is a fundamental statistical problem, and is also extensively studied in the privacy literature.
-Like in the setting of differential privacy, reproducible median finding is a key building block for making other algorithms reproducible.
-For example, using a known reduction from \cite{BNSV:15}, a $\rho$-reproducible approximate median algorithm implies an algorithm of the same sample complexity for PAC-learning (one-dimensional) threshold functions.

 \begin{theorem}[Theorem \ref{thm:median}, Restated] Let $\tau, \rho \in [0,1]$ and let $\delta = 1/3$.
 Let $D$ be a distribution over $\data$, where $|\data| = 2^d$.
 Then $\rmedian_{\rho, d, \tau, \delta}$ is $\rho$-reproducible, outputs a $\tau$-approximate median of $D$ with success probability $1-\delta$, and has sample complexity